goldtreefrog/write-to-speak-demo/README.md

 This is an app in progress.
 So far I have completed HTML wireframing and UI flows.

+The name of the app here on Github is "Write to Speak Demo," to distinguish it from the prior "Write to Speak" written in JQuery, which did not have a database.
+(This latest version will be a rewrite in React/Redux with MongoDB.)

 ## Wireframes

 Below are direct links to the wireframes for each page: